gitbong/gblog/README.md

 # gblog
-It's always difficult to debug Html5 on your mobile phone.
-If you still use "alert" then you can try this utility.
+It's always difficult to debug Html5 on your mobile phone.<br>
+If you still use "alert", you can try this utility.<br>
 This utility can help you to print debug log on your mobile phone browser.

 ##How to use